hdShang/arxiv-daily/docs/cs-CL/2025-08-22/papers/250816753v2-gaico-a-deployed-and-extensible-framework-for-evaluating-diverse-and.md

 ---
 layout: default
-title: GAICo: A Deployed and Extensible Framework for Evaluating Diverse and Multimodal Generative AI Outputs
+title: "GAICo: A Deployed and Extensible Framework for Evaluating Diverse and Multimodal Generative AI Outputs"
 ---

 # GAICo: A Deployed and Extensible Framework for Evaluating Diverse and Multimodal Generative AI Outputs